Laura-Raley/Campaign-Performance-Project/README.md

 | Tuition Value Static | Pre-Decline | 33.14% | $596.51 | 8.33% |
 | Tuition Value Static | Decline Period | 30.58% | $1,383.84 | 4.09% |

+#### Inventory × Creative Analysis

+Cross-analysis of inventory source and creative confirmed that the Native decline was driven by a combination of **source-level deterioration and creative performance**.
+DailyNews Network experienced weaker lead-to-enrollment conversion across all three creatives, indicating a broader decline in inventory quality.
+Meanwhile, Career Change Static and Tuition Value Static underperformed across multiple inventory sources.

+Graduate Story Static was more resilient, including substantial improvement on GameSphere during the decline period.
+Overall, the results suggest that **neither inventory nor creative alone explains the decline; specific inventory-creative combinations contributed to weaker enrollment efficiency**.

 ## Dashboard Preview

 (We'll insert screenshots here once the Power BI dashboard is complete.)